matt-tekly/tekly-packages/Packages/ca.tekly.simulant/readme.md

 ### Todo

+- Systems
+  - There is no systems structure.
+Should Simulant provide this or leave it up to the user?
+- Serialization should support ignoring certain components
 - Make a query object that can destructure into the components you want to modify
 - There are a bunch of constants for capacity that need to be configurable
 - Should queries be able to be disposed/disconnected?